 Fund managers earn carry only after returning invested capital plus achieving minimum return thresholds.
 This structure ensures managers focus on generating superior returns rather than simply collecting fees.
 The carry mechanism transforms fund managers into economic partners who share both risks and rewards of investment performance.

 Most private equity and venture capital funds use the standard 20% carry rate, though this can vary based on fund strategy, track record, and market conditions.
 First-time fund managers may accept 15% carry, while top-tier firms occasionally negotiate 25-30% for specialized strategies.
+Sequoia Capital, for example, has historically commanded 30% carry on its select Series A funds — a function of decades of returns and brand.
 The carry percentage directly impacts the economic split between general partners (GPs) and limited partners (LPs).

 Carried Interest Structure and Key Terms